Enegnei/AppleVsFBI/AppleVsFBI.md

 > "The County was working cooperatively with the FBI when it reset the iCloud password at the FBI's request."

-+ In an [inquiry to FBI CAO David Wert](https://web.archive.org/web/20160221170116/https://www.documentcloud.org/documents/2716811-Statement-from-the-FBI-Feb-20-2016.html), Wert confirms that the County did not "independently conduct analysis" but that "the FBI worked with [them] to reset the *iCloud password* on December 6th," which (as previously stated [in the footnotes on pg 18 here](https://web.archive.org/web/20160220002724/http://www.politico.com/f/?id=00000152-fae6-d7cd-af53-fafe53bb0002)) meant Apple was unable to assist with the auto-backup function on the iPhone.
++ In an [inquiry to San Bernardino County CAO David Wert](https://web.archive.org/web/20160221170116/https://www.documentcloud.org/documents/2716811-Statement-from-the-FBI-Feb-20-2016.html), he shares a statement from [Laura Eimiller](linkedin.com/in/laura-eimiller-0595598) (FBI Press & Public Relations at U.S. Department of Justice) which confirms that the County did not "independently conduct analysis" but that "the FBI worked with [them] to reset the *iCloud password* on December 6th," which (as previously stated [in the footnotes on pg 18 here](https://web.archive.org/web/20160220002724/http://www.politico.com/f/?id=00000152-fae6-d7cd-af53-fafe53bb0002)) meant Apple was unable to assist with the auto-backup function on the iPhone.
 However, unless journalists seriously misquoted the Apple senior executives (who have yet to be personally named), this contradicts their statement that the change was made within 24 hours.
 This inquiry also shows that the FBI does not know "whether an additional iCloud backup to the phone after that date -- if one had been technically possible -- would have yielded any data."
 Their reason for pursuing Apple under the All Writs Act order is that they believe there might be "more data [on the iPhone] than an iCloud backup contains," which also contradicts [Apple's assertion that had they not reset the iCloud password/ Apple ID, this case would not be necessary](https://web.archive.org/web/20160220223312/http://www.buzzfeed.com/johnpaczkowski/apple-terrorists-appleid-passcode-changed-in-government-cust?utm_term=.nvweoJwEO#.igPwBeOq6).
 No information yet on whether anyone in the San Bernardino Health Department or the FBI attempted to reset the iPhone's PIN.

 ![Kenn White @kennwhite](https://pbs.twimg.com/media/Cbn5nsNUcAEoKcB.png)